darenm/darenm.github.io/_posts/2020-10-29-howto-consume-webservices-with-Uno.md

-# How to consume a webservice with Uno

 This how-to will walk you through the process of creating a multi-platform application that leverages web services.
 Specifically you will be:

 * Creating a simple Uno application.